• Skip to primary navigation

 What is celeriac and how do I prepare it for this slaw?

 Celeriac (also known as celery root) is the root of the celery plant, offering a strong celery flavor.
 For this recipe, you peel its rough skin, cube it, toss it with olive oil, salt, and pepper, and then bake it until tender.
+You can use regular celery if needed.

 Can I use the tahini miso mixture as a dip?

-What kind of “slaw” should I use in this recipe?
+What kind of slaw should I use in this recipe?

-The recipe allows for flexibility; you can use pre-shredded cabbage mix (often labeled “coleslaw mix”), broccoli slaw, manually shred green cabbage or other vegetables of your choice.
+The recipe allows for flexibility; you can use pre-shredded cabbage mix (often labeled coleslaw mix), broccoli slaw, manually shred green cabbage or other vegetables of your choice.

 How do I prevent the tahini miso sauce from clumping when mixing?